pankajToday/Nitseditor_Plugin_Dev/README.md

     $ php artisan nitsPlugin:createDatabase Blog table=blogs

-By default it will make database with class `BlogTable` and table name as blogs inside `Plugins/Blog/Databases/`
+By default it will make database with class `BlogTable` and table name as blog inside `Plugins/Blog/Databases/`

 For migrating the database: